langmi/spring-batch-tutorials/hello-world-java/README.md

 * used IDE: primarily programmed with [Netbeans][netbeans] 7.0
 * license: [Apache 2.0 License][apache-license]

 ### Maven, Buildr, Gradle and Friends

-To keep it simple i provided some build manager configurations for:
+I provided some build manager configurations for:

 * [Buildr][buildr] - see [buildfile][buildfile], tested with Buildr 1.4.6
 * [Gradle][gradle] - see [build.gradle][build-gradle], tested with Gradle 1.0-milestone-5